Ritually Fixed And Prepared Jewelry

 A King Novelty Co. catalog advertising the alleged good luck ring reputed to have money-drawing power induced in it.

-My technique of enchanting jewelry for personal strength, courage, and spiritual power was taught to me by a conjure worker in Southern California.
+My technique of enchanting jewelry for personal strength, courage, and spiritual power was taught by a conjure worker in Southern California.
 She instructed me to put seven kinds of empowering herbs and roots like High John the Conqueror, Master of the Woods leaves and althea leaves and roots, and chunks of pyrite into a bowl.
-Then I should stir them thoroughly with my hands while praying to God and instructing the herbs to aid me, activating them to boost my determination to win.
+Then, I should stir them thoroughly with my hands while praying to God and instructing the herbs to aid me, activating them to boost my determination to win.
 After mixing the herbs, I was told to place the jewelry in the jar and then add the mixture while reciting Psalm 23 and Psalm 118:14-29 and praying to God to grant the jewelry power just like how He granted Aaron's staff power; power to inspire, to give me courage, tenacity, and force of will and to help me gain what I may have been lacking motivation wise.
 Before wearing it, she also instructed me to dress the jewelry with Power oil and smoke it with frankincense to invigorate and increase the power of enchantment.

 Crystal bracelets and the appropriate dressing oils for them.
 (Photo courtesy of Marlon Molarte, The Crystal Diva)